XWangLabTHU/ARIC/README.md

 ## Section 5: Computational Efficiency Comparison

-Computational efficiency is largely influenced by marker number.
-Therefore, we compared the computation time with both different methods and different marker number.
+Computational efficiency is largely influenced by the number of markers.
+Therefore, we compared the computation time with both different methods and different marker numbers.

-We generated in silico mixed gene expression data with different marker number (100, 500, 1000, 2000, 5000, 7000 and 10000).
-In order to get a reliable result, we generated 10 datasets and each dataset had 50 samples for each situation with different marker number.
-We compared the mean computation time for 50 samples and summarized the results in the following table.
+We generated in silico mixed gene expression data with different marker numbers (100, 500, 1000, 2000, 5000, 7000 and 10000).
+In order to get a reliable result, we generated 10 datasets and each dataset had 50 samples for each situation with different marker numbers.
+We compared the mean computation time for 50 samples and summarized the results in the foloowing table.

 <center>
     <img style="border-radius: 0.3125em;